microsoft/pxt-microbit/docs/device/usb.md

 ### ~hint

-Did the transfer work?
-If not, see some [troubleshooting tips](/device/usb/troubleshooting).
+Transfer not working?
+See some [troubleshooting tips](/device/usb/troubleshooting).

 ### ~